DanielDoving/custom-gif-header/README.md

 ### custom.css

-You can add custom css rules to: `css/custom.css`
+You can add custom css rules to: `css/custom.css`.
+Some nice custom CSS rules are already provided.